Adobe Sign App Integration

 - The URL to which LastPass sends authentication assertions after authenticating a user.
 It may also be known as Post-Back URL, Reply URL, Single Sign-On URL, or Service Provider URL.

-- Optional: If desired, select Advanced settings to add any of the following additional customizations:
+- Optional: If desired, in the Advanced settings section, add any of the following additional customizations:

-Name in LastPass Description/Value Entity ID This is the Metadata URL of the Service Provider (also known as the Issuer ID or App ID for your app) Nickname The name of the app how it appears in the Admin Console (and Cloud Apps, if your users have a LastPass password management vault) Role Custom role that you created to organize users and the permissions assigned to them Identity Provider (LastPass) This is the URL of the identity provider, which is LastPass:
+Name in LastPass Description/Value Nickname The name of the app how it appears in the Admin Console (and Cloud Apps, if your users have a LastPass password management vault) Role Custom role that you created to organize users and the permissions assigned to them Identity Provider (LastPass) This is the URL of the identity provider, which is LastPass: